A Translator

 A Translator (Un Traductor) is a 2018 Cuban docudrama directed by Rodrigo Barriuso and Sebastián Barriuso.
-It was selected as the Cuban entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.
+It was selected as Cuba's entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Plot

 When survivors of the Chernobyl disaster arrive in Cuba for medical treatment, a local Russian literature professor is ordered to act as a translator.